-The CHC22015 Certificate II in Community Services is a proposed offering for the 2024 academic year.
+The CHC22015 Certificate II in Community Services is a proposed offering for the 2025 academic year.
 At the time of publication, no agreements have been entered into with a Registered Training Organisation for the delivery of this qualification.
 On the basis of interest from students in the CHC22015 Certificate II in Community Services, the school will initiate a formal partnership agreement with a RTO for the delivery of the qualification.

-YEAR 11 SIT20322 CERTIFICATE II IN HOSPITALITY (VET)
+YEAR 11 SIT20122 CERTIFICATE II IN TOURISM (VET)

 Have you ever thought of working in the Tourism, Hospitality or Events Industry?
-The Certificate II in Hospitality is a nationally recognized qualification which includes units designed to prepare you for work; whether you are interested in Airlines, Hotels, Travel Agencies, Cafés, Bars or beyond (part-time or as a career path) this course is for you.
+The Certificate II in Tourism is a nationally recognized qualification which includes units designed to prepare you for work; whether you are interested in Airlines, Hotels, Travel Agencies, Cafés, Bars or beyond (part-time or as a career path) this course is for you.
+Completion of a Certificate course is great for employment and additional TAFE studies.